lazypic/git-hours/README.md

 reference model : https://github.com/kimmobrunfeldt/git-hours#how-it-works

-The cod I wrote before the first commit was set to a model that basically add 1 hour, including programming immersion time.
+The code I wrote before the first commit was set to a model that basically add 1 hour, including programming immersion time.